yfhuang7/lrose-hurricane-lane/README.md

 # Using LROSE to study the precip from Hurricane Lane, Hawaii, August 2018

-This git repository contains the parameters and scripts needed for running a QPE analysis for Lane.
+This git repository contains the parameters and scripts needed for running a QPE analysis for Hurricane Lane.

 Things will work best if you can set up the directory structures are indicated.